Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

     kind: Gateway
 EOF
 ```

-Note: the DNSPolicy will leverage the ManagedZone we defined earlier based on the listener hosts defined in the gateway.
+**Note:** the `DNSPolicy` will leverage the `ManagedZone` we defined earlier based on the listener hosts defined in the gateway.

-Lets check our DNSPolicy has been accepted:
+Let's check our `DNSPolicy` has been accepted:

 ```bash
 kubectl get dnspolicy ${gatewayName}-dnspolicy -n ${gatewayNS} -o=jsonpath='{.status.conditions[?(@.type=="Accepted")].message}'
 ```

-If you have setup the observability pieces (See installation) and remote write to a Thanos instance, then you should be able to access the Grafana instance and see your deployed gateway and policies in the `platform` engineer dashboard.
+If you have set up the observability components (see the Installation guide), and remote write to a Thanos instance, then you should be able to access the Grafana instance and see your deployed gateway and policies in the `platform` engineer dashboard.

 ## Platform Engineer review

-So far we have setup an external gateway, secured it with TLS, Protected all endpoints with a default `DENY ALL` AuthPolicy added a restrictive default RateLimitPolicy and set up ManagedZone and a DNSPolicy to ensure traffic is brought to the gateway for the listener hosts defined.
-Our gateway is now ready to start accepting traffic.
+We have now established an external gateway, secured it with TLS, and protected all endpoints with a default `DENY ALL` AuthPolicy, alongside a restrictive default `RateLimitPolicy`.
+We have also configured a `ManagedZone` and a `DNSPolicy` to direct traffic to the gateway via the specified listener hosts.
+Our gateway is now ready to begin receiving traffic.

-Once we create a HTTPRoute for our listeners, it will cause the DNSPolicy, Auth and RateLimitPolicy to be `Enforced`.
-So DNS records will populate auth and rate limiting will be configured and ready to protect requests to that endpoint.
+By creating an `HTTPRoute` for our listeners, we will activate the `DNSPolicy`, `AuthPolicy`, and `RateLimitPolicy`, populating DNS records and configuring auth and rate limiting to safeguard requests to that endpoint.

-We can test this by deploying a simple application and connecting it to our gateway.
+To verify the setup, we can deploy a simple application and connect it to our gateway:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/Kuadrant/Kuadrant-operator/main/examples/toystore/toystore.yaml -n ${gatewayNS}
 ```

-add an `HTTPRoute`:
+Add an `HTTPRoute` to expose this application:

 ```bash
 kubectl apply -f - <<EOF